Indian Superbike League accelerates towards inaugural season with 200 qualified riders and Ducati debut - www.lokmattimes.com

 Indian Superbike League accelerates towards inaugural season with 200 qualified riders and Ducati debut

-Mumbai, Sep 19 The Indian Superbike League (ISBL), the country’s first professional motorcycle racing league, has taken a decisive step towards its maiden season, picking up 200 riders for the official qualifying for Season 1 via rider classification rounds to distribute the 1200 entries it has drawn.
+New Delhi [India], September 20 : The Indian Superbike League (ISBL), the country's first professional motorcycle racing league, has taken a decisive step towards its maiden season.

-Rider classification rounds held in Ahmedabad, Bangalore, and Chennai have drawn an overwhelming 1,200 entries across Pro, Amateur, Female, and Rookie categories, with 200 riders officially qualifying for Season 1.
+Rider classification rounds in Ahmedabad, Bangalore, and Chennai have drawn an overwhelming 1,200 entries across Pro, Amateur, Female, and Rookie categories, with 200 riders officially qualifying for Season 1, as per a release from ISBL.

 This is the first time India has seen such a structured pathway for motorcycling talent.
 Riders weren't judged on speed alone but on fitness, riding technique, prior racing experience, off-track discipline, and personality.
 The goal is to create complete athletes who can match international standards both on and off the track.